metalsoft-io/metal-cloud-sdk2-go/docs/NetworkApi.md

 [**BlueprintControllerGetNetworks**](NetworkApi.md#BlueprintControllerGetNetworks) | **Get** /api/v2/infrastructures/{infrastructureId}/networks | Retrieves all networks on the infrastructure

 # **BlueprintControllerCreateNetwork**
-> NetworkDto BlueprintControllerCreateNetwork(ctx, body, infrastructureId)
+> Network BlueprintControllerCreateNetwork(ctx, body, infrastructureId)
 Creates a new LAN network on the infrastructure

 Creates a new LAN network on the infrastructure